dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

 There are restrictions on what can be changed in a refinement.
-In particular, a basic charaacteristic like being or not being `ghost`
+In particular, a basic characteristic like being or not being `ghost`
 may not change for methods.

 ## **Error: a method cannot be changed into a ghost method in a refining module: _name_** {#ref_mismatched_method_ghost}